February 4th

 Meaning of the subhAShita:

-(Although the verse says 'bālaka' (son) and 'pitā'(father), we will consider it as 'santāna' (children) and 'pitarau' (parents), for obvious reasons!
-In today's world, both parents have an equal role in nurturing both genders of children!!)
+(Though the verse says 'bālaka' (son) and 'pitā' (father), it is to be understood as 'santāna' (children) and 'pitarau' (parents).
+Both parents have an equal role in nurturing both genders of children.)

 Commentary:

 When one understands the consequences of his choices, it is hard to make bad ones!
-Isn't this the one tool we want our children to be equipped with?
+Isn't this the one tool we want our children to be equipped with?!

 pada vigrahaH: